Why a Cricket Bowling Machine Is One of the Smartest Tools You Can Use in Practice

 - Can deliver swing, seam, and spin by adjusting the release angle and speed of the arm.

-- Pros: Resembles to actual bowling action due to it’s arm and thus looks more realistic; better suited for batters who want to practice fast bowling.
+- Pros: Resembles actual bowling action due to its arm and thus looks more realistic; better suited for batters who want to practice fast bowling.

 - Examples: Bola Arm, Paceman Bowling Arm.

-This is the most common type of bowling machine , these machines use two wheels rotating at adjustable speeds to move the ball.
+This is the most common type of machine; these machines use two wheels rotating at adjustable speeds to move the ball.

 - Key Features: